- Cabana Bay: Rooms

 - Complimentary scheduled transportation to Wet ‘n Wild, SeaWorld, and Aquatica.

-- Access to the other amenities at Universal’s deluxe on-site hotels, including the pool areas (this may change, so please verify when you make your reservations).
+- Access to the other amenities at Universal’s other on-site hotels, including the pool areas (this may change, so please verify when you make your reservations).

 And, of course, guests staying at Cabana Bay will have the opportunity to relax at what will most certainly be Orlando’s swankiest resort!

 Oh, are you wondering about parking?
 Yes, Cabana Bay guests will have to deal with the biggest complaint about all of Universal’s on-site hotels: the per night self-parking fee.
-At Cabana Bay, it costs overnight guests $10.00 per night to park a car (paid at time of check-in).
+At Cabana Bay, it costs overnight guests $12.00 (raised from $10 on February 16, 2015) per night to park a car (paid at time of check-in).
 For daytime guests, parking is $8.00 for up to 30 minutes, $20.00 up to 24 hours.

 Cabana Bay Beach Resort – HD video